fastforwardlabs/mdffreport12/src/02-background.md

 ![Anomaly scoring](figures/ill-15.png)

 ### Approaches to Modeling Normal Behavior
+**NM: After re-reading have concerns about the table.
+For example, AEs or VAEs are un/semi-supervised approaches, GANs generative, but we are trying to group them based on some other criteria?
+The survey paper doesn't classify them that way either**

 Given the importance of the anomaly detection task, multiple approaches have been proposed and rigorously studied over the last few decades.
 To provide a